-Maybe you’re one of those rare people who live primarily on a “cash only” basis, making purchases only when you can pay for the item in full (even on bigger items like vehicles and houses).
+Are you one of those rare people who live primarily on a “cash only” basis, making purchases only when you can pay for the item in full (even on bigger items like vehicles and houses)?

 Your credit score still matters.

 Take into consideration things like utilities or rent.
 Any time you need to obtain a new service, such as electricity or natural gas, internet or phone service, the utility company will likely check your credit rating before opening a new account for you.
 Even landlords may request a credit check before approving you as a tenant.